 Cottonwood Campground

-The Cottonwood Campground is reservations only during the busy season (September-May) and has 62 sites, potable water and flush toilets.
+The Cottonwood Campground is reservation only and has 62 sites, potable water and flush toilets.
 The Campground is near the Cottonwood Visitor Center in the southeast part of the park.
 The closest metropolitan area is Indio about 30 miles away.
+Cottonwood Campground fees will increase to $35 per site starting January 1, 2025.
+Cottonwood Group Campground fees will increase to $55 per site starting January 1, 2025.

 Campsite Fee

 Individual Campsite Fee.
-Camping fees must be paid within one hour of selecting a campsite.
 A maximum of six people, three tents, and two cars may occupy an individual campsite, only if there is space available.
 Some sites only have enough parking for one vehicle.

 Group Campsite Fee

 There are three group campsites.
-Cost is $35-40 depending on site capacity.
 Tents only.
 RVs and habitable trailers prohibited.

 Senior/Access Pass Campsite Fee

 Nightly camping fee for one site for a camper with a Senior or Access pass.
-Camping fees must be paid within one hour of selecting a campsite.
 A maximum of six people, three tents, and two cars may occupy an individual campsite, only if there is space available.
 Some sites only have enough parking for one vehicle.

 Senior/Access Pass Group Campsite Fee

 Nightly camping fee for one site for a camper with a Senior or Access pass.
 There are three group campsites.
-Cost is $17.50-20 depending on site capacity.
 Tents only.
 RVs and habitable trailers prohibited.

 Cottonwood Campground